sbilly/awesome-security/README.md

 ### Runtime Application Self-Protection

 - [Sqreen](https://www.sqreen.io/) - Sqreen is a Runtime Application Self-Protection (RASP) solution for software teams.
 An in-app agent instruments and monitors the app.
 Suspicious user activities are reported and attacks are blocked at runtime without code modification or traffic redirection.
+- [OpenRASP](https://github.com/baidu/openrasp) - An open source RASP solution actively maintained by Baidu Inc. With context-aware detection algorithm the project achieved nearly no false positives.
+And less than 3% performance reduction is observed under heavy server load.

 ### Development